 There are various options to remove bacteria from a water supply, two of the most common being ultra-fine mechanical filtration or ultra violet (U.V.) sterilisation.

 To filter bacteria, an ultra-fine filter will be required, which usually comes in the form of a ceramic filter.
 Ceramic has a complex surface structure of pores which are so tiny that most bacteria cannot actually fit through!
-A good quality ceramic filter can remove 99.99% of pathogenic bacteria / cysts.
+A good quality ceramic filter can remove 99.99% of pathogenic bacteria and cysts including cryptosporidium.

 Ultra violet light destroys the cell DNA of micro-organisms rendering them inactive.
 So given the correct dose of UV light a UV steriliser system can be used to kill organisms such as viruses, bacteria, algae, fungi and protozoa.